youandvern/efficalc/docs_src/purpose.rst

         def beam_calculation(name, span, ultimate_load, steel_strength):
             # insert your design calculations here
-            # make updates in this one function to update all designs
+            # all beams are designed with this function
+            return result

         def design_all_beams():